MSoup/dave-blog/source/_posts/python-wheels.md

 <package_name>
 ```

+### Ensure no environment mismatch

+If you are running python 3.12 and your lambda is on 3.9, you may unintentionally pull the 3.12 wheel, leading to the wrong dependency in your lambda environment.

+### Lambda Layers

 For [lambda layers](https://docs.aws.amazon.com/lambda/latest/dg/python-layers.html), AWS explicitly states:

 Because Lambda functions run on Amazon Linux, your layer content must be able to compile and build in a Linux environment.